deth2jt/-Nodejs_Gitaction_S3/README.md

 # AWS Codedeploy Nodejs
-## thios wasa an exerice is create node js app
+## sie was eine exerice is create node js app
 ## and doing a deploying using aws codeploy

 # nuxt-tut-app